Woman accused of hurling racial slurs, slapping teen over crazy bread - NewsBreak

 Rachel Scheuerman is accused of slapping a 17-year-old Little Caesar’s employee in Enid after she ordered two pizzas and the crazy bread.

 “They didn’t have any of the crazy bread,” said Kelly.
-“She just kind of went foul about the whole issue.”Kansas lawmaker doesn’t want to share restroom with trans colleague
+“She just kind of went foul about the whole issue.”‘Mommy help me!
+They set me on fire!’
+Mom says son’s face burned during bullying

 Kelly said after the 71-year-old drove her van up to the window she then started calling his client racial slurs.